kingsdigitallab/kdl-dts-server/README.md

 # TODO

-* move settings file under a collection.json file under the top collection folder
-* default collection.json
+## Must

+* add a github action to generate static DTS from thornton corpus
 * read metadata from TEI file when building the corpus tree to set title field
+* parametrise the DTS server
 * parametrise the SDTS generator
 * test the static generator with github

-* add a github action to generate static DTS from thornton corpus
+## Should

+* default collection.json
+* move settings file under a collection.json file under the top collection folder
 * document!

+## Could

 * XSLT file could be placed under corpus folder
 * Extend DTS services to support CSS stylesheets
 * paramterise the units of texts (at the moment only <pb n="X">)